-The Samsung S3CT9AC/S3CT9AA/S3CT9A7 16-Bit RISC Microcontroller for Smart Cards, Revision 0 with specific IC Dedicated Software are integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
+The Samsung S3CT9P3 16-Bit RISC Microcontroller for Smart Cards, Revision 0 with optional Secure RSA and ECC Library (Version 2.0) including specific IC Dedicated Software is an integrated circuit (IC) providing a platform to a smart card operating system and smart card application software.
 A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [9], chapter 1.2.2.
 The complete hardware description and the complete instruction set of the TOE is to be found in guidance documents delivered to the customer, see table 2.

-The TOE consists of the 17 subsystems (15 hardware / 2 software).
-For the implementation of the TOE security functionalities basically the components processing unit (CPU) with ROM, EEPROM, RAM, I/O, True Random Number Generator (DTRNG), TORNADOTM (only used for DES), Clock, Timer / 16-bit Timer and 20-bit Watchdog, Detectors and Security Control, Reset, Address and Data Bus, DES, Power Control, MPU / Memory Protection Unit, Testrom\code, and DTRNG Library are used.
+The TOE consists of the 18 subsystems (15 hardware / 3 software).
+For the implementation of the TOE security functionalities basically the components processing unit (CPU) with ROM, EEPROM, RAM, I/O, True Random Number Generator (DTRNG), TORNADOTM, Clock, Timer / 16-bit Timer and 20-bit Watchdog, Detectors and Security Control, Reset, Address and Data Bus, DES, Power Control, MPU / Memory Protection

+Unit, Testrom\code, Crypto Library RSA/ECC and DTRNG Library are used.
 Security measures for physical protection are realised within the layout of the whole circuitry.
 The Special Function Registers, the CPU instructions and the various on-chip memories provide the interface to the software using the security functionalities of the TOE.
 For more details referr to [9, chapter 1.1.1].